ericchapman/ruby_wamp_worker/README.md

 ### Configuration

-To configure Wamp::Worker, create a "config/initializers/wamp-worker.rb" file with the following options
+To configure Wamp::Worker, create a initializer file with the following options

+**config/initializers/wamp-worker.rb**

 ``` ruby
 Wamp::Worker.configure do